thesimsguy/simsai/README.md

 ![Banner](./public/assets/images/banner.png)

-# ryOS — Web-based Desktop Environment
+# simsOS — Web-based Desktop Environment

 A modern web-based desktop environment inspired by classic macOS, built with React and modern web technologies.
 Features multiple built-in applications and a familiar desktop interface.
 Works on all devices—including mobile, tablet, and desktop.